Tony Robertson

-Darryl "Tony" Robertson (born January 1, 1956) is a former American basketball shooting guard in the National Basketball Association (NBA) for the Atlanta Hawks and Golden State Warriors.
+Darryl "Tony" Robertson (born January 1, 1956) is an American former basketball player in the National Basketball Association (NBA) for the Atlanta Hawks and Golden State Warriors.
 He played college basketball at West Virginia University.

-Early years
+Early life

 Born in Detroit, Michigan, he attended Southwestern High School.
 As a senior, he contributed to the team winning the state championship, while scoring 20 points and 9 rebounds per game.

 College career

 Robertson enrolled at Eastern Arizona Junior College.
-As a freshman, he averaged 21 point, 5 assists and 8 rebounds per contest.
+As a freshman shooting guard, he averaged 21 points, 5 assists and 8 rebounds per game.
 As a sophomore, he averaged 23 points, 6 assists and 10 rebounds per game.
 He set Dodge City Tournament records with 93 points and 42 field goals, while helping his team finish in second place.
 He received All-tournament and honorable-mention All-American honors.

 Robertson transferred to West Virginia University for his junior season.
 He averaged 17.9 points, 3.6 assists and 4.4 rebounds.

 As a senior, he scored 18.1 points, 3.3 assists and 4.0 rebounds.
 He had a career-high 34 points and 10 assists against Richmond University.
 He made a career-high 12 rebounds against the University of New Hampshire.
-He posted 7 steals against Virginia Tech University.
+He posted 7 steals against Virginia Tech.

 Robertson registered 57 starts, 1,026 points, while averaging 18.0 points (seventh in school history), 3.4 assists and 4.2 rebounds per game in two seasons.

 In 2020, he was inducted into the West Virginia University Sports Hall of Fame.